mynlp/ccg2lambda/README.md

 # Citing this work

-If you use this software or the semantic templates for your work, please consider citing it as:
+If you use this software or the semantic templates for your work, please consider citing it.

 ## The system - software for compositional semantics: